Trey Anastasio: Guitar playing style and stage equipment

 In the early 1990s, Anastasio employed a custom 2x12 speaker cabinet powered by either a 100W Mesa/Boogie Mark III head or, later, a Custom Audio Electronics 3-channel preamp and Groove Tubes power amp.
 In mid-1997, he switched to a pair of modified 1965 Fender Deluxe Reverb amps, one serving as a backup.
 When Phish returned in 2009, Anastasio was back to using the Mesa Boogie MKIII.
 In 2013 he added a Bogner Shiva amp to his arsenal, which can still be seen on stage as recently as Summer Tour 2014, though has not been used much during that tour.

 Anastasio played three different acoustic guitars by Martin.
 The first is a D-45E which has East Indian Rosewood sides and back and a solid Sitka Spruce top.
 In 2005, Martin released a Trey Anastasio signature model acoustic guitar, with a dreadnought body with a curved Venetian cutaway.
 The guitar also has an Italian alpine spruce top, mahogany sides and a three-piece back with "wings" of mahogany and a center wedge of flame-figured Hawaiian koa (similar to a D-35).
 The guitar is finished with a flamed koa headplate and snowflake fingerboard inlays.
-As of 2017+, a Martin 1943 D28 is main guitar for standard tuning, Martin 1934 00028 for finger-style/open tunings, 1968 D35 for Drop and slack key tunings.
+From 2017 on, a Martin 1943 D28 has been his main guitar for standard tuning, a Martin 1934 00028 for finger-style/open tunings, and a 1968 D35 for Drop and slack key tunings.

 The history of Anastasio's guitars, rig and equipment has been meticulously documented by music writer Ryan Chiachiere on the blog Trey's Guitar Rig.